Who is Owen Warner? I’m a Celebrity and Hollyoaks actor in profile

 He continued: “And now it is getting closer, I want to enjoy everything about it.
 I have told all my friends to vote for me because I will feel like I have wasted it if I don’t do the trials.
 The trials are part of the I’m a Celebrity experience.
 It’s great to be going to Australia, the OG format.”

-Warner admitted that his primary concern about entering the jungle is that he won’t be able to “to get haircuts twice a week”, which he currently does for his role.
+Warner admitted that his primary concern about entering the jungle was that he wouldn’t be able to “to get haircuts twice a week”, which he currently does for his role.

 “I think not having them will be the biggest trial,” he said, adding: “I might come out looking like a different geezer!”